 Canine Melanoma in Mucocutaneous Junctions

-Mucocutaneous junctions are where the mucous membrane meets skin.
+Mucocutaneous junctions are where the mucous membrane meets the skin.
 This includes tumors that grow on the vulva, anal area, and lips (although these possibly count as “oral”).

 These tumors are less common but also very aggressive.
-One study found that although anal sac melanomas are uncommon, they have a short survival time with only 1 of 11 dogs alive after a year of treatment.7
+One study found that although anal sac melanomas are uncommon, they have a short survival time, with only 1 of 11 dogs alive after a year of treatment.7

 Ocular or Dog Eye Melanoma